 Cervical cancer often has no early symptoms, which makes it difficult to spot when treatment can be most effective.
 Because of this, the best way to prevent and treat cervical cancer is by attending a cervical screening appointment when invited.

 When I first received my invitation, my first port of call was Jo’s Trust; a cervical cancer charity aiming to provide useful and accurate information on cervical cancer to women and people with a cervix.
 In the UK, we are invited for a cervical screening appointment (you may have also heard of it being called a smear test) from the ages 25 to 64.
 Most people receive their first invite up to six months before their 25th birthday, which is exactly when one dropped through my letterbox, too.

 Since then, a lot of NHS services have been put on hold or changed because of the COVID-19 pandemic, so my experience was a little different to what others may have had in the past.
-Cervical screening appointments, among other national screening programmes, are slowly returning to normality and so, on the 11th August, I jumped in the car and headed to Hessle Grange Medical Practice for my very first appointment.
+Cervical screening appointments are safely going ahead, however, so on the 11th August, I jumped in the car and headed to Hessle Grange Medical Practice for my very first appointment.

 When I arrived, I was met by signs asking patients to put on their face covering, as well as a hand sanitiser station for me to use.
 There were clear markings on the floor to show you where to stand to maintain social distancing, and the reception was guarded by a Perspex screen.
 Many of the waiting room chairs had been taped across so that those waiting could easily keep their distance from other patients.

 I was directed to another waiting room, closer to where I’d have my appointment, and the seating again was well spaced out.

 Beckie says her cervical screening appointment was too important to miss.